Pylons/pyramid/docs/narr/resources.rst

   for more information about this setting.

-Note that overriding resources is not the only way to extend or modify the behavior of an existing :mod:`pyramid` application.
+Note that overriding resources is not the only way to extend or modify the behavior of an existing :app:`Pyramid` application.
 A "heavier hammer" way to do the same thing is explained in :ref:`extending_chapter`.
 The heavier hammer way allows you to replace a :term:`view` wholesale rather than resources that might be